Exposing to the right: Background

 Comparison of linear and gamma-corrected tonal ranges, showing how each stop is recorded.

 ETTR was initially espoused in 2003 by Michael Reichmann on his website, after purportedly having a discussion with software engineer Thomas Knoll, the original author of Adobe Photoshop and developer of the Camera Raw plug-in.
 Their rationale was based on the linearity of CCD and CMOS sensors, whereby the electric charge accumulated by each subpixel is proportional to the amount of light it is exposed to (plus electronic noise).
 Although a camera may have a dynamic range of 5 or more stops, when image data is recorded digitally the highest (brightest) stop uses fully half of the discrete tonal values.

 This is because a difference of 1 stop represents a doubling or halving of exposure.
 The next highest stop uses half of the remaining values, the next uses half of what is left and so on, such that the lowest stop uses only a small fraction of the tonal values available.
 This may result in a loss of tonal detail in the dark areas of a photograph and posterization during post-production.
 By deliberately exposing to the right and then stopping down afterwards (during processing) the maximum amount of information is retained.

-It has since been demonstrated that the benefit of more exposure lies not really in the better quantization, because the noise always present in photographic captures renders it invisible to the human eye, but solely in the better SNR, particularly in the shadows of a high-contrast scene that need some pushing.
+It has since been demonstrated that the benefit of more exposure lies not really in the better quantization, because the noise always present in photographic captures renders it invisible to the human eye, but solely in the better SNR, particularly in the shadows of a high-contrast scene that needs some pushing.